Raspberry Chia Jam

 Raspberry chia jam spread on toast.

 • Over pancakes.
-Or waffles, or French toast.
-This raspberry jam is the perfect accompaniment for your brunchy favorites.
+Or waffles or French toast.
+This raspberry jam is the perfect accompaniment for your brunch favorites.
 Try it on these Fluffy Protein Pancakes (without Protein Powder)!

 • Greek yogurt parfait.
 Adding a dollop or two of this jam to your yogurt and granola is a total game-changer!
 Check out my Vanilla Nut Granola Recipe if you want to make your own.